 Amputation from disease:

-Some diseases or illnesses will result in amputation of a limb.
+Some diseases or illnesses, such as diabetes, will result in amputation of a limb.

 ● Certain diseases, particularly those impacting on blood flow, can result in amputations which can have a huge impact on the patient and their family.